Skip to main content

 Pixel Image as Conversion

-Written by Sasha Gerold
+Written by Trackdesk Team

 This article describes how to track conversions using a pixel (image-based integration) as a replacement for server-side postback integration.

-The only difference is the delivery method - instead of sending the request from the server, the conversion request is triggered by loading an image on a web page.
+The pixel uses the same conversion endpoint and the same parameters as a postback.
+The only difference is the delivery method: instead of sending the request from the server, the conversion request is triggered by loading an image on a web page.

-Instead of sending a server-side GET request, insert the following <img> tag on the final confirmation (“thank you”) page.
+Insert the following <img> tag on the final confirmation ("thank you") page.

-Pixel Structure
+Pixel structure

 <img